longest national highway in india

 Infrastructure and Features on National Highways

 In India, there’s a large network of national roads that cover hundreds of kilometers.
 To enhance connectivity, India has been consistently expanding the length of its national roads.
+Among these, the longest national highway in India, NH 44, stands out for its extensive reach and significance.
 Here are some key features of the longest national highway in India:

 System of Highway Numbers: In India, national roads are assigned numbers using a special procedure.
 Highways with odd numbers normally go north to south, whereas those with even numbers typically travel east to west.